 Upper Mustang Trek explores the desolate barren landscapes to the north of the Annapurna region and the rich cultural heritage of the Tibetan descendants of Thakali and Gurung ethnicities along with the rare Bon religion.
-The Upper Mustang Trek in Nepal is all about the roaring winds, desert-like arid landscape, and the flapping Chortens add a bit of religion into it.
+The trek is all about the roaring winds, desert-like arid landscape, and the flapping Chortens add a bit of religion into it.
 Venture into the once isolated region of Mustang called ‘Upper Mustang’, and experience the life of the people that reside in this rain shadow area.

 If you wish to fully explore the mysteries of Upper Mustang, then be sure to contact Alpine Adventure Team.
 We have gained great experience and competency with years of operating in the travel and tourism of Nepal.
 We also keep the safety and comfort of our client above anything else so, we can ensure you that you will be on an adventure second to none.